Helius (freedman): Events in 67–68

 In 67 AD, Nero was present at the Olympic games in Greece.
+During this period, Cassius Dio reports that Helius had Quintus Sulpicius Camerinus Pythicus executed because he refused to give up the name Pythicus, which Helius claimed was an insult against Nero's victory in the Pythian Games.
 The Jewish War became a serious military commitment.
 Helius recalled emperor Nero to Rome in the winter of 67–68, forcing Nero to postpone his other ventures along with the news of Vindex rising which finally put an end to his plans.

 "During the absence of Nero, Rome was controlled by a freedman named Helius and by Tigellinus' colleague Nymphidius, who expanded his control of the imperial guard.
 After Nero's return at the end of the winter of 67/68, Tigellinus was obviously the lesser of the two prefects."

 Galba's reign

-In 69 AD, Helius was executed along with several other of Nero's favourites after Galba came to power.
+In 69 AD, after Galba came to power, Helius was executed along with several other of Nero's favorites (including Patrobius, Polyclitus, and Petinus).
 They were marched in chains around the city before they were publicly executed.

-Ancient Roman sources

-Helius in Tacitus

-Helius is mentioned by Roman historian and politician, Publius Cornelius Tacitus, in his work the Annals, in connection with the power struggles in 46.

-13:1 "1 The first death under the new principate, that of Junius Silanus, proconsul of Asia, was brought to pass, without Nero's cognizance, by treachery on the part of Agrippina.
-It was not that he had provoked his doom by violence of temper, lethargic as he was, and so completely disdained by former despotisms that Gaius Caesar usually styled him "the golden sheep"; but Agrippina, who had procured the death of his brother Lucius Silanus, feared him as a possible avenger, since it was a generally expressed opinion of the multitude that Nero, barely emerged from boyhood and holding the empire in consequence of a crime, should take second place to a man of settled years, innocent character, and noble family, who — a point to be regarded in those days — was counted among the posterity of the Caesars: for Silanus, like Nero, was the son of a great-grandchild of Augustus.
-Such was the cause of death: the instruments were the Roman knight, Publius Celer, and the freedman Helius, who were in charge of the imperial revenues in Asia.
-By these poison was administered to the proconsul at a dinner, too openly to avoid detection.
-With no less speed, Claudius' freedman Narcissus, whose altercations with Agrippina I have already noticed,4 was forced to suicide by a rigorous confinement and by the last necessity, much against the will of the emperor, with whose still hidden vices his greed and prodigality were in admirable harmony."

-Helius in Dio

-Helius is mentioned several times by Roman statesman and historian, Cassius Dio.